oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

 # Run the permanode CLI

-**In this tutorial, you use Chronicle's built-in permanode CLI to start storing Mainnet transactions on a local Scylla node.**
+**In this tutorial, you use Chronicle's built-in permanode CLI to start storing confirmed Mainnet transactions on a local Scylla node.**

 ## Prerequisites